Soxxes/HeLO-System/README.md

 \overline{x} \hspace{1mm} = \hspace{1mm} \sum_{i=1}^{n}w_i x_i
 $$

-where the $w_i$ are the player fielded by a team normalized to the total number of players. $x$ is then the score of the corresponding team.
-First good thing about this is we can calculate the new score of this specific cooperation with the average as it was the score of "normal" team.
+where the $w_i$ are the player fielded by a team normalized to the total number of players. $x_i$ is then the score of the corresponding team.
+First good thing about this is that we can calculate the new score of this specific cooperation with the average as it was the score of a "normal" team.
 And second, we can assign the gain/loss of this game to the teams in the same manner. <br />

 <br />